noarche/Imap-Recon/README.md

 # About

-This script looks at a Email:password wordlist and deletes 3700+ known temp-email domains.
-Then attempts to locate the Imap server for the domains remaining.
+This script looks at a Email:password wordlist Then attempts to locate the Imap server for the domains remaining.
 If a imap server responds the script will try to login via imap; if successful a hit will be logged in your results text file.

 # Disclaimer